Skip to main content

 Some programs award dual credit based on standardized exams.
 These programs include:

-Students should reach out and talk with an admissions contact regarding any questions about course equivalencies and transfer.
+Students should reach out and talk with an admissions contact on any questions about course equivalencies and transfer.
 Follow the links below to determine which colleges grant credit for which exams and scores.

 Dual Credit Equivalencies at Washington's Public Four-Year Colleges